nbms12/kubernetes/configMaps concept/README.md

 ![image](https://github.com/user-attachments/assets/04f8d3f5-a3a2-4929-a824-b6b4483367bd)

-tested data properties and used in pod3 as an ENV vairable
+tested data properties and used in pod3 as an ENV vairable, greetings as variable and values is coming from configmap data.

 ![image](https://github.com/user-attachments/assets/c0cc136c-f26d-4599-a013-d6f27ed146ab)